akwarii/asc/README.md

 **Materials Project**: If you intend to use the Materials Project dataset, get your API key [here](https://next-gen.materialsproject.org/api#api-key)

-**Crystal Space Group**: To use our preprocessed dataset build upon Materials Project, AFLOW and GNoME databases, you need Kaggle account
+**Crystal Space Group**: To use our preprocessed dataset build upon Materials Project, AFLOW and GNoME databases, you need a Kaggle account.

 1. Create an account on the [Kaggle website](https://www.kaggle.com/)
 2. Go to your [User profile](https://www.kaggle.com/settings/account) and click on `Create New Token`